estuary/docs/example-market.rst

 as well as the current best offers to sell (``ask``) or buy (``bid``) the security.

-We can use vanilla JSON-Schema_ to model these documents, with sub-schemas broken out for composition and later re-use:
+We can use vanilla JSON-Schema_ to model these documents, with sub-schemas broken out for composition and future re-use:

 .. code-block:: json